MaxOrtGit/MaxOrtGit.github.io/index.markdown

 # Code Samples
 ### [C++26: Reflection](https://github.com/MaxOrtGit/RandomStuff/blob/main/cpp/cpp26/Cpp26reflection/WorkingAttributerWithPrint.cpp)
+I created the project as more a proof of concept for an upcoming C++ refection feature.
+It aims to add an attribute like system to the language using refection and template arguments.
+This project uses attributes and CTAD for
 ### [Python: Machine Learning](https://nbviewer.org/github/MaxOrtGit/ValorantEsportsAI/blob/main/EsportsAI.ipynb)
+This is the primary file in the Valorant Esports AI project detailed below.

 # Cosmic Cargo
 This is a Video Game I worked on for my sophomore year game project.
 I am the tech lead of a team of 8.
 The game is programmed in C++ and uses a custom engine built on top of OpenGL.
 It is a space ship building battler / roguelike.
 I built the core of the engine, most of the gameplay features like the ships and projectiles, editor tools, optimizations, and coordination with the designers.
 Some of the notable things I did are: